Tyson S. Barrett, PhD

 Thursday 12:00 – 1:00 pm

 This seminar/workshop will address the major uses of R for Health, Behavioral, Educational, and Social Scientists.
 This includes: managing data, reshaping data, exploratory and advanced plotting, functions, modeling, and automation.
-These will allow a student to use R to work with their own data and empower a student to learn more advanced topics about R using available resources via various websites and books.
+These will allow a student to use R to work with their own data and empower one to learn more advanced topics about R using available resources via various websites and books.
 Some statistical topics will be discussed in reference to R code but a full understanding of the methods is not required.
 The class will follow the format of the R for Health, Behavioral, and Social Scientists book.

 The class will be hands-on, with most of class going through the R code together.
 The last 10 to 15 minutes of class will be devoted to allowing students to work with their own data.
 The class will be divided into three main sections: